Sonia-96/MyStudyNotes/Java&Web/Web.md

 1. server to client: no need to mask the message
 2. send messages to every connected client
-3. There are 2 types of connections in out server: websocket connection, normal http connection
+3. There are 2 types of connections in the server: websocket connection, normal http connection
 4. `\r\n`: carriage return -- end of line

 ## Client Side Implementation